caturmahdialfurqon/TENEO-NODE-CLI/README.md

 # TENEO-NODE
-Running Teneo Node BETA Ilegaly with 7 Diff Language
+Running Teneo Node BETA CLI with 7 Diff LanguageS

 ## What inside the Script